 AI becomes a stand-in term for whatever technologies and techniques are new, shiny, and just beyond the grasp of our understanding.
 We use it to gesture at a future we cannot fully comprehend or currently realise.
 As soon as we do, it will no longer be “AI.”

 Many people have pointed to this lack of specific meaning behind the moniker.
-Here's an excerpt from a (paraphrased) between and on AI as a shifting continuum:
+Here’s an excerpt from a (paraphrased) conversation between Stewart Russell and Sean Carroll on AI as a shifting continuum: Russell wrote one of the original textbooks on AI and has too many accolades in the field to list off.
+Also wrote Human Compatible – an accessible non-fiction book on AI alignment

 We’re in a moment where people are getting hype about very specific tools like large language models and neural networks and GANs but have trouble distinguishing between them.
 To them, it’s all “AI”.
 Conversations often devolve into confusion or inane generalisations about “robots taking our jobs” simply because we can’t clarify which part(s) of the constellation people are pointing at.